 It was Mary’s turn to sit in silence.

 “My goodness,” said Tina, “I didn’t mean that you had to decide today.
-Think about it on it, and then tell me… tomorrow.”
+Think about it and then tell me… tomorrow.”